 - Majors that have a lot of upper division electives

 - Students in your current courses.
-Student that enjoy your teaching style will often be attracted to other courses/programs that you offer.
+Students that enjoy your teaching style will often be attracted to other courses/programs that you offer.

 - Groups or organizations around campus that might have an inherent interest in the subject matter of your program